-Most organizations that communicate by email should be aware of the risks from phishing and have anti-phishing best practices already in place.
+Organizations that communicate by email need to be aware of the risks from phishing and have email security best practices already in place.
 Failing to implement best practices for avoiding phishing scams can result in the theft of personal and corporate information, and the installation of malware on network devices.

 However, phishing is an evolving strategy for cyber-criminals – a fact demonstrated by the increasing sophistication of phishing attacks.
-Therefore, organizations should constantly be reviewing and updating their anti-phishing best practices to mitigate the risks from infected email attachments, malicious links and the disclosure of login credentials.
+Therefore, organizations should constantly be reviewing and updating their email security best practices to mitigate the risks from infected email attachments, malicious links and the disclosure of login credentials.

 The Nature of Phishing Attacks is Always Changing

 Phishing is not a new phenomenon.
 It was first used against AOL subscribers in the 1990s to fraudulently obtain login credentials and has evolved considerably since.
-Phishing can be indiscriminate or targeted, but always has the same objectives – to obtain sensitive information that can be monetized, or to install malware on a computer network that encrypts data until a ransom is paid.
+Phishing can be indiscriminate or targeted, but always has the same objective – to obtain sensitive information that can be monetized, either directly or by installing malware onto a computer or computer network

 Despite the objective of phishing remaining constant, the nature of phishing attacks is always changing.
-Phishing emails – appearing to come from genuine sources – often instruct the recipient to visit a bogus web page where they are asked to disclose their log-in credentials.
-Alternatively they may be invited to open a malware-infested attachment, or click on a link to visit a genuine webpage that has had its vulnerabilities exploited and harbors malware.
+Phishing emails – appearing to come from genuine sources – typically often instruct the target to open a malware-infested attachment, click on a link to a fake website or visit a genuine webpage that has vulnerabilities exploited and harbors malware.
 Phishing emails can appear to have come from a variety of genuine sources, including:

 A Phishing Attack is Practically Inevitable